-In part because of the relatively extensive prior work on GDCCs, some submissions applied empirical corrections before making predictions, and/or utilized machine learning approaches.
+In part because of the relatively extensive prior work on GDCCs, some submissions applied empirical corrections before mak ing predictions, and/or utilized machine learning approaches.
 These tended to help performance, here, but rely on availability of training data on closely related systems - which is not always available for prospective applications.

-On the GDCCs, as for TrimerTrip, submissions using the AMOEBA force field performed particularly well.
-Additionally, along with a QM based method, AMOEBA correctly predicted exoOA with g1 a non-bonder.
+On the GDCCs, as for TrimerTrip, submissions using the AMOEBA force field and absolute alchemical binding free energy techniques performed particularly well.
+Additionally, along with a QM based method, these AMOEBA-based approaches correctly predicted exoOA with g1 a non-binder.
 Perhaps only AMOEBA and QM methods capture relevant polarization effects well enough to accurately describe this particular complex well in general, though one MM/PBSA approach also recognized this as a nonbinder.

-For the current challenge, the AMOEBA method had the most consistent performance across the different host-guest complexes, and across datasets (TrimerTrip, OctaAcid, exoOA).
+For the current challenge, the AMOEBA-based free energy calculations had the most consistent performance across the different host-guest complexes, and across datasets (TrimerTrip, OctaAcid, exoOA).
 Despite the lower variation for this method, guest g4 was particularly sensitive to diphenyl ether torsional parameters which worked very well in all other GDCC systems.
+The AMOEBA-based approach did rather well in SAMPL7, but improvements in the approach relative to prior SAMPL challenges were entirely in the sampling protocol and torsion values, indicating that these can provide gains in accuracy.

-The cyclodextrin derivatives were new to SAMPL, and many methods achieved relatively low RMS errors - though this is likely in part due to the low dynamic range of the set.
-This low dynamic range also meant that correlation metrics were typically poor.
-There were no AMOEBA submissions for this aspect of SAMPL7, but the force field used in this dataset still apparently played a role computing accurate binding free energies, with GAFF2 seemingly giving more accurate results followed by CGenFF, and GAFF.
-The performance of methods for the cyclodextrin dataset varied across host-guest systems, but predicting reliable binding free energies for cylcodextrins with large sidechains to rimantadine was frequently challenging.
+The cyclodextrin derivatives were new to SAMPL, and many methods achieved relatively low RMS errors - though this may 891 partly be due to the low dynamic range of the set; a hypothetical method which predicted a constant binding free energy of -4 892 kcal/mol for all guests would achieve an RMS error of only 0.70 kcal/mol .
+This low dynamic range also meant that correlation 893 metrics were typically poor.
+The force field used in this dataset played a role in computing accurate binding free energies, 894 with GAFF2 seemingly giving more accurate results, followed by CGenFF and GAFF (a more detailed comparison of these force 895 fields can be seen in Ref [92] and Ref [93]).
+In addition, nonequilibrium approaches appear to perform slightly better with 896 cyclodextrin systems.
+The performance of methods for the cyclodextrin dataset varied across host-guest systems, but predicting 897 reliable binding free energies for cyclodextrins with large side chains to rimantadine was frequently challenging.
+There were no 898 AMOEBA submissions for this aspect of SAMPL7, but the use of a polarizable force field may help ameliorate agreement between 899 computational methods with experiments and facilitate accurate modeling of cyclodextrin host-guest interactions.
+900